SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/aurora-postgresql-ulm.md

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.

-1. From the **App Catalog**, search for and select the app**.**
+1. From the **App Catalog**, search for and select the app.
 2. Select the version of the service you're using and click **Add to Library**.
 Version selection is applicable only to a few apps currently.
 For more information, see the [Install the Apps from the Library](/docs/get-started/library/install-apps).
 3. To install the app, complete the following fields.
    * **App Name.** You can retain the existing name, or enter a name of your choice for the app.
    * **Data Source.** Select either of these options for the data source.